-16.1 Overview
+17.1 Overview

-A fully communicating Daikin system is a system that includes a compatible air handler and heat pump with a communicating thermostat.

-The Air Handler (DFVE\ 115V) can only be connected to HP(Model DZ6\ Only).
-A fully communicating Daikin heating/air conditioning system differs from a noncommunicating/traditional system in the manner in which the indoor unit, outdoor unit and thermostat interact with one another.
+A fully communicating Daikin system is a system that includes a compatible air handler and air conditioner or heat pump with a communicating thermostat.
+A fully communicating Daikin heating/air conditioning system differs from a non-communicating/traditional system in the manner in which the indoor unit, outdoor unit and thermostat interact with one another.
 In a traditional system, the thermostat sends commands to the indoor and outdoor units via analog 24 VAC signals.
-It is a one-way communication path.
+It is a oneway communication path.
 The indoor and outdoor units typically do not return information to the thermostat.